xmiking/PCD-label-tool/README.md

 >>>Slider `RY`: value of rotation angle in y-axis;<br>
 >>>Slider `RZ`: value of rotation angle in z-axis;<br>
 <br>
-3.1 If you want to add label, like "Pedestrian".
+3.1 If you want to add label, like "Pedestrian".<br>
 4. Click `Save` button, when the cube achieve the position you want.<br>
 >You can see an corresponding Cube button show up.<br>
 >Notes: If you want to change the position of a previous cube, you can click that cube button to select that cube.<br>